Northam vows to fight temporary injunction against removing Robert E. Lee statue

 Richmond Circuit Judge Bradley B. Cavedo granted a temporary injunction sought by William C. Gregory, who contends in a lawsuit that the state promised to “affectionately protect” the statue when it annexed the land it stands on from Henrico County.
 The suit identifies Gregory as a great-grandson of a couple who were signatories to the deed.

 State officials said they received no notice of Monday’s hearing on the injunction and did not know about it until calls started coming in from the news media.
-Governor’s counsel Rita Davis said the court was not required to give the administration a chance to respond, but added that in most cases — such as recent suits filed against Northam over his pandemic-related shutdown of businesses — “we have been afforded that opportunity.
+Governor’s counsel Rita Davis said the court was not required to give the administration a chance to respond but added that in most cases — such as recent suits filed against Northam’s pandemic-related shutdown of businesses — “we have been afforded that opportunity.
 But we were not this time.”

 The statue is on state property that was annexed from Henrico in 1890.
 In the deed recording the land transfer, the state “guaranteed” to “hold said statue and pedestal and circle of ground perpetually sacred to the monumental purpose” and to “faithfully guard it and affectionately protect it,” Gregory’s lawyer, Joseph E. Blackburn Jr., argued in a court filing Monday.

+“His family has taken pride for 130 years in this statue resting upon land belonging to his family and transferred to the Commonwealth in consideration of the Commonwealth contractually guaranteeing to perpetually care for and protect the Lee Monument,” the suit states.

 Blackburn emailed a copy of the order to The Washington Post on Monday evening but did not respond to requests for comment.
-Another lawyer from his Richmond-based law firm — Blackburn, Conte, Schilling & Click — said Tuesday that they would not discuss the case, butissued a statement pointing out that they had also offered pro bono representation to several people arrested in the recent protests.
+Another lawyer from his Richmond-based firm — Blackburn, Conte, Schilling & Click — said Tuesday that they would not discuss the case, but issued a statement pointing out that they had also offered pro bono representation to several people arrested in the recent protests.

-“Our lawyers have accepted court appointments in controversial cases where other lawyers would not,” the statement said.
-“We do not accept or refuse a case based on our personal beliefs.
-We believe that every client deserves proper legal representation.”

 The traffic circle around the Lee statue has become the focal point for 12 days of demonstrations against racial injustice, and its granite base is covered with graffiti.
 Four other Confederate statues along Monument Avenue are on city property.
-Mayor Levar Stoney (D) and members of the Richmond City Council have said they will introduce an ordinance to remove those statues under a law passed this year by the General Assembly that gives localities power over war memorials on their own property.
+Mayor Levar Stoney (D) and members of the Richmond City Council have said they will back removal of those statues under a law passed this year by the General Assembly that gives localities power over war memorials on their own property.

-Davis, the governor’s counsel, said she would work with the office of state Attorney General Mark R. Herring (D) to ensure there is a hearing on the Lee injunction as soon as possible.
+Davis, the governor’s counsel, said she would work with the office of state Attorney General Mark R. Herring (D) to ensure that there is a hearing on the Lee injunction as soon as possible.

-“We were well aware of the potential legal challenges, and also well aware of the governor’s legal authority to do this,” she said, adding that the governor was prepared to take the issue to the state Supreme Court if necessary.
+“We were well aware of the potential legal challenges, and also well aware of the governor’s legal authority to do this,” she said, adding that the governor was prepared to take the issue to the Supreme Court of Virginia if necessary.

-Davis, who is African American, grew emotional at one point, and said that removing the monument “takes us a step closer to reclaiming the truth of Virginia’s history and to reclaim it for all Virginians.
-And we look forward to defending that in court.”
+In Byrd Park late Tuesday, a few dozen people gathered to look at the statue of Columbus submerged in Fountain Lake.
+“I’m not going to say I approve, but I’m not going to say I disapprove either,” said Ronald Johnson, 33, a call center supervisor who has marched five nights in the city over the past 12 days.

+Johnson was with at least 100 people at the statue of Confederate Gen. Robert E. Lee — which Virginia Gov. Ralph Northam (D) has said he plans to put in storage — when word spread that the Columbus statue has been torn down.
+A “massive cheer” went up, he said, and he drove over to Byrd Park to see it for himself.

 Retropolis: When Confederate Gen. Robert E. Lee’s statue arrived in Richmond in 1890, it was greeted by 10,000 admirers